Essential Tips to Enhance your customer's drinking experience

 Anticipate the arrival of your customers by facing the door so that you can give them a warm welcome as soon as they enter.

-Once your customer has arrived at the bar or is seated at a table, provide them a drinks menu and offer your recommendations.
+Once your customer has arrived at the bar or is seated at a table, provide them a drink menu and offer your recommendations.

 Be in constant communication with your customer and always serve in turn.